The NewSpace Entrepreneurship DeCal

 Learn about space from industry professionals and project work for NewSpace companies

-Apply nowLearn MoreArrow pointing down
+Apply nowLearn moreHow to applyArrow pointing down

 What you'll learn

-If you’re curious about the space and entrepreneurship, you’ve come to right place.
+If you’re curious about the space industry and entrepreneurship, you’ve come to right place.
 Our two-semester decal will cover the basics of the modern space economy, dynamics of the NewSpace industry, and basics of entrepreneurship both in and out of industry.
 In addition, you’ll be able to further deepen your knowledge through project work with our course partners.

 How you'll learn